SeanvonB/calculator/README.md

 -   Input numbers that are positive or negative, integer or decimal
 -   Compose equations in sequence by continuing to input operations
--   Clear state and backspace input
--   Interact with interface via cursor, touch, and keyboard
+-   Interact with the interface via cursor, touch, or keyboard

 ## Credits